Gordon Doversola: Early years

 He was born on 1 December 1934.

 His family was of Hawaiian, Chinese, and Filipino origin, and he retained a strong sense of his cultures.

-He started to train in jujutsu when he was eleven, and then was taught kenpō by James Mitose.
+He started to train in jujutsu under Seshiro Okazaki in Danzan Ryu when he was eleven, and then was taught kenpō by Sijo Adriano Emperado, Joe Emperado along with Woodrow McCandless at the Palama Settlement.

 He also boxed as an amateur in 56 bouts.

-Doversola was proficient in other martial arts before he created his own system which he called Okinawa-te, which he claimed he had learned from Taiken Nagusuko, who had been taught the art by Kehei Motobu.
-In reality, Doversola created Okinawa-te as an effective and aggressive street fighting art that combined techniques from other martial arts he studied.
+Doversola was proficient in other martial arts before he created his own system which he called Okinawa-te, which he claimed he had learned from Teiken Nagusuko, who had been taught the art by Kehei Motobu.
+Doversola claimed this to hide the truth of his being a backdoor student of Professor James Mitose back in the late 50's.
+Doversola created Okinawa-te as an effective and aggressive street fighting art that combined techniques from other martial arts he studied.

 Doversola was one of a number of karate instructors who began teaching in the 1950s, some of whom had learned while posted to Okinawa or Japan by the army.

 Others were Ed Parker, Cecil T. Patterson, Donald Hugh Nagle, George Mattson and Peter Urban.

 Doversola moved to Los Angeles in 1957, where he opened one of the city's first karate dojos and taught Okinawa-te karate.

 He founded the Okinawa-te Karate Organization.

 Doversola taught the martial artist Joe Lewis (1944–2012) and actor Martin Kove, who earned a black belt.